LabWired Agent-first hardware simulation

 About

-The simulator I wished existed when I was debugging firmware on a plane.
+The simulator I wished existed when I was debugging firmware on a train.

-LabWired is built by Andrii Shylenko, an embedded engineer who got tired of needing a dev board within reach to make progress.
+I'm Andrii Shylenko, an embedded engineer, and I got tired of needing a dev board within arm's reach to get anything done.

 Why this exists

-LabWired is the open simulator I wanted: same firmware binary on hardware and in the browser, deterministic enough for CI regression tests, and exposed via an MCP server so coding agents can verify their firmware before it ever touches silicon.
+So I built the simulator I wanted for both.
+The same firmware binary that runs on hardware runs in the browser, deterministically enough to gate CI on, and there's an MCP server so a coding agent can check its own work before it ever touches silicon.

 Building in the open

-Simulator core is MIT-licensed on GitHub.
-Release cadence is visible in CHANGELOG.md — 15 releases between February and May 2026, including ESP32-S3 dual-core support and the hardware-oracle harness.
-Issue tracker is public.
-Contributions welcome.
+The simulator core is MIT-licensed on GitHub, and the CHANGELOG shows the pace: 15 releases between February and May 2026, including ESP32-S3 dual-core support and the hardware oracle.
+The issue tracker is public, and I'm glad to take contributions.

 Get in touch

-Working on something LabWired could help with — firmware CI, an AI coding agent that needs a sandbox, embedded education?
-I'd like to hear about it.
+If LabWired could help with something you're working on, whether that's firmware CI, an agent that needs a sandbox, or teaching embedded, I'd genuinely like to hear about it.